dujm/Iot_EdgeComputing/docs/aws_iot.md

 ./start.sh

 # Waiting for messages from your device
-  '''Messages are like
+  '''
   Received a new message:
-  {"message": "Hello World!", "sequence": 681} from topic: sdk/test/Python'''
+  {"message": "Hello World!", "sequence": 681} from topic: sdk/test/Python
+  '''

 ```

 ### 3. AWS IoT Greengrass
 AWS IoT Greengrass lets your devices process the data they generate locally, while still taking advantage of AWS services when an internet connection is available.
 [Doc](https://eu-central-1.console.aws.amazon.com/iot/home?region=eu-central-1#/greengrassIntro)
  * A series of clicks
    * Create a Group
    * Easy Group creation (recommended)
    * Name your Group: mine is 'PE'
    * Next
    * Download tar.gz file